jhkycfmicrop/Hand-Gesture-Recognition-with-NUCLEO-F446RE/README.md

 //22nd APR
 1. the ADXL337 macam failed, cant read any data. not sure is broken or solder problem, see dont have any short connection. if got multimeter jiu hao le
 2. re design the code, now left reading data problem
+3. refer the code in ReadData_with_simple_AnalogRead.txt

 //25th APR
 1. the accelerometer seems working after testing using UNO.